-- a) ATVs will not be allowed off the right-of-way, except where acceptable to the OSEM.
-ATV use will comply with the Motorized Snow Vehicles and All-Terrain Vehicle Regulations, 1996, the Environmental Guidelines for Stream Crossings by ATV, 1994 and the DFO Fact Sheet ATVs, Fish Habitat and You; - No motorized vehicles will enter the areas designated as sensitive without notification of the OSEMs; - c) Activity within sensitive areas will be minimized; and - d) Walking in sensitive areas will be restricted to established walking paths, where available.
+- a) ATVs shall not be allowed off the right-of-way, except where acceptable to the OSEM.
+ATV use shall comply with the Motorized Snow Vehicles and All-Terrain Vehicle Regulations, 1996, the Environmental Guidelines for Stream Crossings by ATV, 1994 and the DFO Fact Sheet ATVs, Fish Habitat and You.
+ATVs are not permitted off the right-of-way or existing or new approved trails in within the Bay du Nord Wilderness Reserve; - No motorized vehicles shall enter the areas designated as sensitive without notification of the OSEMs; - c) Activity within sensitive areas shall be minimized; and - d) Walking in sensitive areas shall be restricted to established walking paths, where available.